terrorizer1980/community_management/README.md

 -------

 Ensures a set of topics on repos.
 Works in a non destructive way unless you instruct it to delete topics.
-By default, if will run against IAC supported modules, but you can use the same individual repository options as you can with Labels.
+By default, it will run against IAC supported modules, but you can use the same individual repository options as you can with Labels.

 Npc